marxin/texi2rst-generated/sphinx/gccint/addressing-modes.rst

   type ``internal_fn``) should be considered expensive when the mask is all zeros.
 GCC can then try to branch around the instruction instead.

-.. function:: void * TARGET_VECTORIZE_INIT_COST(class loop* loop_info)
+.. function:: void * TARGET_VECTORIZE_INIT_COST(class loop* loop_info,bool costing_for_scalar)

   This hook should initialize target-specific data structures in preparation for modeling the costs of vectorizing a loop or basic block.
 The default allocates three unsigned integers for accumulating costs for the prologue, body, and epilogue of the loop or basic block.
 If :samp:`{loop_info}` is non-NULL, it identifies the loop being vectorized; otherwise a single block is being vectorized.
+If :samp:`{costing_for_scalar}` is true, it indicates the current cost model is for the scalar version of a loop or block; otherwise it is for the vector version.

 .. function:: unsigned TARGET_VECTORIZE_ADD_STMT_COST(class vec_info* ,void *data,int count,enum vect_cost_for_stmtkind,class _stmt_vec_info* stmt_info,tree vectype,int misalign,enum vect_cost_model_locationwhere)